-Data are presented as mean \pm SEM.
-Differences between the two groups were analysed by the Wilcoxon rank-sum or Fisher's exact test.
+Data were presented as mean \pm standard error of the mean (SEM).
+Differences between the two groups were analyzed by the Wilcoxon rank-sum or Fisher's exact test.
 Correlations between the two groups were evaluated by Spearman's rank correlation coefficient.
-Survival curves were obtained using the Kaplan-Meier method and the difference in survival rates between subgroups was analysed using the log-rank test. p<0.05 was taken to represent statistical significance.
-The sensitivity and specificity of serum periostin levels for detecting IPF were analysed by using a receiver operating characteristic (ROC) curve generated by logistic regression as previously reported [18].
+Survival curves were obtained by the Kaplan-Meier method, and the difference in survival rates between subgroups was analyzed by using the log-rank test.
+P < 0.05 was taken to represent statistical significance.
+The sensitivity and specificity of serum periostin levels for detecting IPF were analyzed by using a receiver operating characteristic (ROC) curve generated by logistic regression as we previously reported [18].
 Statistical analysis was performed with JMP 7.0.1 (SAS Institute Japan, Tokyo, Japan).